-- Institutional funding: In the case of institutional funding, the government directly finances more than 1,000 non-university research institutes as well as 240 public higher education institutions as well as the DFG research funding organisation.
+- Institutional funding: In the case of institutional funding, the government directly finances over 1,000 non-university research institutes and 240 public higher education institutions as well as the DFG research funding organisation.
 Over one third of all government funding is spent on this kind of financial support (9.3 billion euros in 2018).

 - Project funding: Direct project funding is allocated to concrete areas of research and is implemented through programmes.
 This funding does not only benefit higher education institutions and research facilities, but also companies.
 However, unlike direct institutional funding, project funding is short- to medium-term in nature.
 Indirect project funding primarily supports the research work of smaller and medium-sized research institutes and enterprises.

 Constructive cooperation between the Federal Government and the states

 When it comes to projects of national significance, the Federal Government and the states have defined rules that enable cooperation and influence within the German research area.
-This applies for example to the funding of large German non-university research organisations: the Fraunhofer-Gesellschaft, the research centres of the Helmholtz Association, the institutes of the Leibniz Association and the Max Planck Society.
-Additionally, both the Federal Government and the states support academies of science and humanities as well as the German Research Foundation (DFG), which was founded jointly as Germany’s main research funding organisation.
+This applies for example to the funding of large German non-university research organisations: the Fraunhofer-Gesellschaft, the research centres of the Helmholtz Association, the institutes of the Leibniz Association and the Max-Planck-Gesellschaft.
+Additionally, both the Federal Government and the states support academies of science and humanities as well as the Deutsche Forschungsgemeinschaft (DFG), which was founded jointly as Germany’s main research funding organisation.

 Fundamentally, Germany’s approx. 240 public higher education institutions are funded by the Länder, whose autonomy in cultural and educational matters is anchored in the Basic Law.
 However, the Federal Government and the states also cooperate when it comes to support for science, research and teaching.
 Projects of supraregional importance, such as the Excellence Strategy and the Higher Education Pact, are funded jointly.